roose242/bmtoolkit/README.md

 *Values on column index 10*

-I guess it's the AFIB-detected for ECG-datasets.
+I guess it's the AFlB-detection for ECG-datasets.
 For blood pressure datasets maybe the cuff position control.

 **Rest Data**